1976 Mason-Dixon 500: Race report

 The total time of the race was four hours, nineteen minutes, and fifty-three seconds.
 Six cautions were given for thirty-eight laps while thirty-two thousand and eight hundred fans were in attendance for the race.
 The average speed in the race was 115.436 mi/h with the pole winning speed being 136.013 mi/h.
-From lap 115 to lap 227, Cale Yarborough would get into a run of good luck and lead for a duration of 163 laps.
+From lap 115 to lap 227, Cale Yarborough would lead for a duration of 163 laps.
 He would never regain the lead after losing it to David Pearson on lap 278.

 Benny Parsons defeated second place driver David Pearson by a time of 25½ seconds.
 Other notable racers who competed includes: Darrell Waltrip, Ricky Rudd, and Cale Yarborough (who would lose the points lead after this race).
 Bruce Hill finished in last place due to an engine problem on lap 2.

 This race would be Neil Castles' final race in his NASCAR Cup Series career.
 It would also be the last race for Doc Faustina before his retirement.
 Total winnings for this race would be $108,140 ($ when adjusted for inflation).